Phở Áp Chảo – Crispy Pan-Fried Noodles with Beef (30 mins)

 Ingredients for Pho Xao Gion: carrot, onion, tomato, green beans, mung bean sprouts, cilantro, scallion

-• Seasoning: soy sauce, oyster sauce, sugar, garlic and cooking oil.
+• Seasonings – Soy sauce, oyster sauce, sugar, garlic, and a splash of cooking oil.

 3